The triangulation complexity of fibred 3-manifolds: Normalising almost normal surfaces

 When we move between almost normal and normal surfaces, isotoping along edge and face compressing discs, we obtain surfaces that are not necessarily normal.
 However, they still have a nice form, described by the following definition.

 \begin{definition}[Nearly normal, triangulation] Let $F$ be a connected transversely oriented surface properly embedded in a tetrahedron $\Delta$ in general position with respect to the 1-skeleton of $\Delta$.
 Then $F$ divides $\Delta$ into two components.
 Let $B$ be the component into which $F$ points.
-We say that $F$ is a \emph{nearly normal piece} if the all the following conditions hold: \begin{enumerate} \item $B$ is a 3-ball; \item $\Delta \cut B$ forms a product region between $F$ and a subsurface of $\partial \Delta$; \item the intersection between $B$ and any face of $\Delta$ is either empty or a disc; \item $B$ intersects each edge of $\Delta$ in at most one component. \end{enumerate} We say that a surface $S$ properly embedded in $M$ is \emph{nearly normal} if it has a transverse orientation which makes each component of $S \cap \Delta$ a nearly normal piece for each tetrahedron $\Delta$ of $\calT$. \end{definition}
+We say that $F$ is a \emph{nearly normal piece} if all the following conditions hold: \begin{enumerate} \item $B$ is a 3-ball; \item $\Delta \cut B$ forms a product region between $F$ and a subsurface of $\partial \Delta$: such a product region is obtained by pushing a subsurface of $\bdy \Delta$ into $\Delta$, keeping its boundary fixed; \item the intersection between $B$ and any face of $\Delta$ is either empty or a disc; \item $B$ intersects each edge of $\Delta$ in at most one component. \end{enumerate} We say that a surface $S$ properly embedded in $M$ is \emph{nearly normal} if it has a transverse orientation which makes each component of $S \cap \Delta$ a nearly normal piece for each tetrahedron $\Delta$ of $\calT$. \end{definition}

 Triangles and squares form nearly normal pieces.
 However, neither an octagon nor a tubed piece is nearly normal.